utkarsh-10-17/DigitalSignalProcessing-using-MATLAB/README.md

 - Transformations (e.g., Fourier Transform, Wavelet Transform)
 - Practical applications in communication systems and audio processing

+## Usage
+Clone the repository to your local machine.
+Navigate to the directory where the repository is located.
+Open MATLAB and run the .m script files.
+Modify the code as needed for your experiments and applications.

+## Contributing
+Contributions are welcome!
+Feel free to fork the repository, submit issues, or send pull requests to improve the code.

 ## Installation

 To work with the files in this repository, you need to have MATLAB installed.
 You can download MATLAB from the [official MathWorks website](https://www.mathworks.com/products/matlab.html).